Cyber Monday 2018 deals: Laptops, gaming PCs, Chromebooks, tablets, monitors and more

-Following Black Friday, Cyber Monday week is once again proving to be a great time to nab deals on tablets, computers and monitors.
-And some places are carrying through great Black Friday discounts until tomorrow; for example, while most places no longer offer deals on Apple hardware, B&H is still offering them until Nov.
-26, 11:59 p.m.
+Following Black Friday, Cyber Monday is once again proving to be a great day to nab a sweet deal on a tablet, laptop, desktop or monitor.
+And some places are carrying through their great Black Friday discounts -- while most places no longer offer deals on Apple hardware, for example, B&H is still offering them until Nov.
+26 at 11:59 p.m.
 ET.

 As always, remember the caveats.
-Some of these deals may already be live today, some will launch over the next few days and others won't start until Cyber Monday, Nov.
+Some of these deals may already be live today, and others won't start until Cyber Monday, Nov.
 26. In addition:

-- Deals and prices have been verified and updated as of Sunday, Nov.
-25.
+- Deals and prices have been verified and updated as of Monday, Nov.
+26 at 6:10 a.m PT.

 - CNET may get a share of revenue from the sale of the products featured on this page.